Mohamed-Talaat333/gulp-boilerplate/README.md

 # to do next time

 - adding fonts features
-- build a small project for demo.
+- build a small project for demo. => checked
 - add multiple level structure to demonstrate the html feature.
+- explain purge-css
+-